AndreRudolph/impulsephp-doc/docs/server/events.md

 <h4><a id="global-listener">Global listener</a></h4>

 Very complex web applications may consist of many different, independent sections that are losely connected to each other conceptually.
-Sometimes when something happens in one section, e.g. a record will be updated, other sections might be interested in listening to this event and update themselfes accordingly.
+Sometimes, when something happens in one section, e.g. a record will be updated, other sections might be interested in listening to this event and update themselfes accordingly.

+This is a use case for global listener.
+A controller or component can subscribe themselfes as a listener to one or more global events and are automatically invoked once one of these events are triggered.

 Consider you have a complex web application with many different, independent but yet active sections.
 For example